Julia Mahamid: Education

 Mahamid completed her Biology studies at the Technion – Israel Institute of Technology, Israel between 2000 and 2003.
-After that, she pursued her Master's degree in Chemistry from 2003 to 2005, at the Weizmann Institute of Science, Israel, under the guidance of Lia Addadi in collaboration with Dan Caspi.
+After that, she pursued her master's degree in chemistry from 2003 to 2005, at the Weizmann Institute of Science, Israel, under the guidance of Lia Addadi in collaboration with Dan Caspi.
 Later, from 2006 to 2010, Mahamid completed her Ph.D. studies under the supervision of Lia Addadi and Steve Weiner.

 Career and research

 For her postgraduate work, from 2011 to 2017, Mahamid worked as a postdoctoral researcher the guidance of Wolfgang Baumeister at the Max Planck Institute of Biochemistry in Martinsried, Germany.

 Since 2017, Mahamid has been a group leader at the European Molecular Biology Laboratory in Heidelberg, Germany.

 Mahamid's research is based on the development of new methods for cryo-electron tomography (cryo-ET), which is a technique for high-resolution 3D imaging of cellular machinery in its natural state.
 Mahamid played a key role in the development of the cryo-focused ion beam (cryo-FIB) technique that facilitated the creation of "electron-transparent windows" in cells, enabling the observation of cellular structures and macromolecular complexes in their natural environment.

-Mahamid is a well-known cell biologist, structural biologist, and electron microscopist.
+Mahamid is a cell biologist, structural biologist, and electron microscopist.
 Hence, she is frequently invited to speak at seminars, workshops, and conferences in the field.

 Mahamid is on the editorial board of the Journal of Structural Biology.